sirin-koca/Algorithms-and-DataStructures/README.md

 ---

+## Big O Notation

+**How well does my algorithm scale?**

+Big O Notation is a way to measure an algorithm’s efficiency.
+It measures the time it takes to run your function as the input grows.
+Or in other words, it tells us how well does the function scale.

+There are two parts to measuring efficiency —  **time complexity** and **space complexity**.
+Time complexity is a measure of how long the function takes to run in terms of its computational steps.
+Space complexity has to do with the amount of memory used by the function.

+---

 ## Time Complexity
 - **O(log n) - Logarithmic time complexity**
 O(log n) means time goes up linearly while the n goes up exponentially.
 So if it takes 1 second to compute 10 elements, it will take 2 seconds to compute 100